inspektor-gadget/inspektor-gadget/docs/gadgets/traceloop.md

 * traceloop uses eBPF instead of ptrace
 * traceloop&#39;s tracing granularity is the container instead of a process
-* traceloop&#39;s traces are recorded in a fast, in-memory, overwritable ring buffer like a flight recorder.
+* traceloop&#39;s traces are recorded in a fast, in-memory, over writable ring buffer like a flight recorder.
 The tracing could be permanently enabled and inspected in case of crash.